Technical Educator

 The through-line is practical clarity: explain the next step, reduce friction, make progress visible, and turn scattered information into usable systems.

-Core lanes: data analysis, AI workflows, and secure web projects.
+Core lanes: technical education, AI workflows, and bilingual customer enablement.

 This portfolio is intentionally simple, fast, and production-hosted β with each new project added as a clearer proof point instead of a temporary experiment.